 Mizmor LeDavid (Hymn to David) is a congregation of about 75 families and individuals, most of whom live in the Talpiot and Baka neighborhoods of Jerusalem.
 Many are from the US and Canada, and we also have members from Germany, Hong Kong, Spain, Holland, Belgium, France, Argentina, Brazil, England, South Africa, and, of course, Israel.

-Since 2006 Mizmor has shared Beit Payis with Lahavot, of the Religious Scouts.
-Our building seats 150 people—though we often have 200+ on Friday nights, many of whom are standing outside.
-The building has high ceilings, and 12 floor to ceiling windows.
+From 2006 to 2021 Mizmor shared Beit Payis with the local Religious Scouts.
+The building seated 150 people—though we often had 200+ on Friday nights, many standing outside.
 Before that, we met for 1 ½ years in the offices of Kef International, which arranges aliya relocations.
 Mizmor came together from a shared commitment to focused, intentional prayer, warm welcome, Torah study, and near continual singing.
+Since 2021 Mizmor has been holding Shabbat services at the Mesorati High School on Beitar Street.

 Mizmor LeDavid is committed to Torah learning.
 There are short divrei Torah in Hebrew every Friday night, and longer ones in English, usually with extensive discussion, after Kiddush on Shabbat day.
-There are two Parshat classes Shabbat afternoon, one given by Diane Bloomfield or Dov Leiman at about 5:30, and a Seudat Shlishit with Rav Kook hosted by Rav Chaim and Mindy Kornberg.
+There are two Parshat classes Shabbat afternoon, one given by Diane Bloomfield or Dov Leiman, and a Seudat Shlishit with Rav Kook hosted by Rav Chaim and Mindy Kornberg.

 Rav Yehoshua Zemel, the community Rabbi of the Talpiot, visits our shul on Friday night to give the drash once or twice a year.
 He always expresses admiration for the energy of the singing.
 In addition, we have overheard visitors from North America saying, “Oh, that’s what a synagogue is supposed to be like.”